Spring Produce Guide

 With their spicy and peppery bite, radishes make a crunchy addition to any salad, like my Asparagus & Radish Spring Salad, or a simple snack on their own dunked into a bowl of hummus.
 If you don’t love raw radishes, try roasting them with a little butter, salt and pepper; they soften into a deliciously sweet bite and make a wonderful side dish.

-You’re probably familiar with the addition of rhubard to pies and crisps, but believe it or not this seasonal produce is actually a vegetables not a fruit.
+You’re probably familiar with the addition of rhubarb to pies and crisps, but believe it or not this seasonal produce is actually a vegetable, not a fruit.
 In addition to desserts, rhubarb can be eaten raw, blended into smoothies, or roasted and added to savoury dishes like salads and meats, but if you prefer it’s classic use, try my Strawberry Rhubarb Crisp for a healthy and seasonal treat.

 Spinach is a versatile vegetable that can be added to everything from soups to salads and smoothies.
 It can be eaten raw or cooked, but because it wilts down when cooked it a is a great way to add a lot of greens to a dish.
 An entire bag of spinach can be cooked into any stews or casserole to help increase the nutrition content without overpowering it with flavour like my Spinach Breakfast Casserole.